 The filling of white space on the website reflates the Chinese urban landscape quite well as well where each inch of space has a purpose.
 White spaces are not necessarily seen negatively (although it could be seen as your company has not much to show) but as a waste of opportunity.
 Instead of being blank, a site can feature important information.

 In China, less is definitely not more, if you do not believe me, visit some of their most popular websites to see for yourself.

 Chinese users care about the features, usability, and user experience of the site and not about how the site’s layout looks.
 Some may not like this busy layout, but that is what all major websites and eCommerce (Tmall/JD) platforms use in China.

 These platforms are so big, that they do and undo China UX rules.
-The good news for those of you that prefer minimalistic design is that Tmall and JD seem to be moving away from the ultra cluttered layout for more breathing design.
+The good news for those of you that prefer minimalistic design is that Tmall and JD seem to be moving away from the ultra-cluttered layout for a more breathing design.